 - Using the cygwin file utility mentioned above:

 - You can load the file into notepad or another text editor.
-This is a sample of what a simply annotated PCL file looks like in notepad:
+Here is a sample of what a simply annotated PCL file looks like in notepad:

 - many PCL jobs are binary files; you will need to use a viewer program or the file utility to recognize them

-RPM can read and process a number of text formats.
+RPM can read and process several text formats.
 For instance, the file utility mentioned above reports a text file as:

-However, ASA format files are reported as any of the following:
+However, the file utility also reports ASA format files as any of the following:

 - ASCII text, with CRLF, CR line terminators